bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 - The reviewer is out of office for a longer duration and their original feedback has been resolved.
   It’s the responsibility of the new reviewer to ensure the original feedback has been addressed.
 - The PR is a hotfix that needs to be deployed quickly, and the reviewer is in a different timezone.
-  The feedback can be addressed in a follow up PR, should it not already have been resolved.
+  The feedback can be addressed in a follow up PR, if it hasn't already have been resolved.

 :::